 1. Full Fat Coconut Milk

 The best substitute for sweetened condensed milk is full fat coconut milk with a sweetener.
-With only two ingredients, it’s one of the simplest recipes we tried and makes a very convincing condensed milk alternative.
+With only two ingredients, it’s one of the simplest recipes we tried and makes a very convincing condensed milk recipe alternative.
 This recipe has a bit of a coconutty flavor, but this is not overly noticeable when used in most baked good recipes.

-When used in more straightforward applications, such as for frostings or as a coffee additive, the taste is much more apparent, but not at all off-putting.
+When used in more straightforward applications, such as for dessert frostings or as a coffee additive, the taste is much more apparent, but not at all off-putting.

 For this recipe, all you’ll need is: